• Free shipping on all orders

 Image Credit: JoshuaMartinTX, Shutterstock

-If the removal of triggers doesn’t seem to work, it’s time to whip out your bag of doggy games.
-Many owners find this step confusing because it’s almost as if you’re rewarding your dog for getting humpy, but this step is all about distraction and good timing.
-Just make sure to choose a game or toy that the dog cannot simultaneously play with and hump, such as going for a run, swimming, or fetching a small ball.
+If removing triggers doesn’t work, it’s time to distract your dog.
+Many owners find this step confusing because it’s almost as if you’re rewarding your dog for humping, but this step is all about distraction and good timing.
+Just make sure to choose an activity or toy that the dog cannot simultaneously play with and hump, such as going for a run, swimming, or fetching a small ball.

-The second you notice that he has got the frisky fidgets, find a way to distract him and engage him in a physically incompatible behavior, like gasping as loud as you can, as if you’ve seen a giant squirrel, and running toward the yard.
-You might feel silly, but there’s a good chance that he’ll follow you and leave his feelings behind.
+The second you notice that he is frisky, find a way to distract him and engage him in a physically incompatible behavior, like gasping as loud as you can, as if you’ve seen a giant squirrel, and running toward the yard.
+You might feel silly, but there’s a good chance he’ll follow you and leave his feelings behind.

 3. Discourage the Behavior